-Investments in private placements are common assets of clients of Advanta IRA who use self-directed IRAs and other plans to earn income towards retirement.
+Investing in private placements is common of clients with Advanta IRA who use self-directed IRAs and other plans to earn income towards retirement.
 These offerings typically include private equity and stock options reserved specifically for accredited investors who have large amount of investing capital and a net worth to sustain them if an asset fails to produce expected (or any) returns.

 These sophisticated individuals can invest large amounts of money to acquire private placements, and that raised capital can fund start-ups, technology, expanding businesses, and more.
 In return, investors receive either equity or stock options in these up-and-coming ventures that are not available to the general public.

 Within the last few years, crowdfunding options have become available to less sophisticated investors who do not fall into the accredited class.
 While there are still income requirements and caps on the amounts these less experienced investors can invest—there are platforms that allow individuals to participate in certain types of private placement offerings.